 - increasing the number of leads and sales with the same traffic;

 There can be hundreds of smaller jobs inside these core ones where each arises in a specific context.
 Job Stories are a great way to describe them:

 A combination of Job Stories allows you to collect user profiles with different core jobs.

 Thus, the job of increasing sales or the number of leads can be done by various means.
 Here are 2 examples of the jobs we developed using the JTBD approach:

-- start many conversations using the Leadbot and sell in a live chat or via video calls;
+- start many conversations using the chatbot and sell in a live chat or via video calls;

-- collect contacts using the Leadbot or pop-ups and send triggered emails to make our leads buy.
+- collect contacts using the chatbot or pop-ups and send triggered emails to make our leads buy.

 Our users sell in different ways.
 This is an effective segmentation criterion for us.

 How to apply the JTBD approach to segmentation: